This Peach, Avocado and Bacon Salad is the perfect summer salad! Full of juicy peaches,…

-This Burrata Salad with Peaches and Prosciutto is an easy, refreshing summer dish!
+This Burrata Arugula Salad is an easy, refreshing summer dish!

 (As an Amazon Associate, I earn from qualifying purchases.
 Some of the links on this page may be affiliate links.
 If you purchase a product through an affiliate link, I’ll automatically receive a small commission at no additional cost to you.)

-Some salads require cooking or roasting some ingredients first, like chicken or squash.
-But this peach burrata salad is my favorite kind of salad – no cooking at all!
+Some salads require cooking or roasting some ingredients first.
+But this burrata peach arugula salad is my favorite kind of salad – no cooking at all!

 And for an extra special twist: you could leave out the greens and dressing and just serve the cheese, meat, pistachios and peaches for a fantastic charcuterie platter.

-To make it a full meal, add chicken, pork or shrimp.
+To make it a full meal, add chicken, pork (maybe omit the prosciutto so you’re not overdoing the pork factor) or shrimp.

-- extra virgin olive oil (use the good stuff; my Paleo pantry explains how to do that and my favorite brands)
+- 1/2 cup plus 2 tablespoons extra virgin olive oil (use the good stuff; my Paleo pantry explains how to do that and my favorite brands)

 - fine sea salt